Student Complaint Process Overview

-Our goal is to provide students with quality instruction and services at City College of San Francisco.
+Our goal is to provide students with quality instruction and services at City College of San Francisco (“CCSF”).
 CCSF and its employees make every effort to serve students courteously and efficiently, including acting in accordance with college policies and state and federal laws.
 Individuals dissatisfied with a campus policy or the conduct of a college employee can bring a complaint, a written or verbal notice of dissatisfaction, to the attention of the appropriate faculty, staff, or administrator at any time.
-Student complaints may be classified as a grievance and fall into the following three categories: Academic, Non-Academic (Student Affairs), and Title 5/IX Matters (Discrimination/Harassment).
+Student complaints will fall into the following three categories:

-Listed below are resources available to persons who wish to file a complaint at CCSF.
+- Listed below are the complaint procedures available to persons who wish to file a complaint at CCSF.
 If you have a complaint, please contact the department for the applicable resource and follow the complaint processes of that area.

 - Investigating the complaint

 - Meeting with any party separately or facilitating a joint meeting

 - Recommending appropriate action to any party

 - Recommending an evaluation of the faculty member to the Chancellor